Kama93/Orometric-Methods-for-Bounded-Metric-Data/README.md

 The experiments described in the paper can be reproduced by running **python3 main.py**.
 Running main.py will:
+- Generate summaries containing all relevant data for all municipalities.
+- Compute the minimal step graph.
-- Generate summaries containing all relevant data, stats for the classification with normalized isolation, population and prominence values.
+- Compute stats for the classification with normalized isolation, population and prominence values.
 - Run the classification experiments described in the paper.
 - Create the latex tabular containing the results.

 The following external packages are needed:

-- networkx (2.3)
+- networkx (2.4)
-- geopy (1.19.0)
+- geopy (1.20.0)
-- scikit-learn (0.21.1)
+- scikit-learn (0.21.3)
-- pandas (0.24.2)
+- pandas (0.25.2)
-- numpy  (1.16.3)
+- numpy  (1.17.2)

 The number in brackets are the versions that were used for the experiments.
-We used Python version 3.7.3 for our experiments.
+We used Python version 3.7.4 for our experiments.